ggorlen/gist-list/README.md

 ### TODO

+- Disable input and show "loading" when request is in flight
 - Allow pagination for users with more than 10 pages of gists
-- Save most recent response to local storage to save API calls
-- Enable sorting on table rows
+- Improve small screen responsiveness
 - Clean up code
-- Query param `?username=` for auto-searching a user's gists
-- Disable input and show "loading" when request is in flight
-- Improve small screen responsiveness
 - Fetch repos too
+- Show count of gists
+- Save most recent response to local storage to save API calls? (or stick to browser cache)
 - Maybe run a few requests in parallel to speed up response time
 - OK-looking classless CSS options:
   - Hack CSS